aftabshk/loc-go/README.md

 # LOC

 LOC - Line of Code is a tool which displays number of lines in each file in your project.
-It displays files in descending order of number of lines.
+By default, it displays files in descending order of number of lines.

+The first line of the output displays the total number of files on which loc is applied

 ![example](https://github.com/affishaikh/loc-go/blob/main/images/example.png?raw=true)

 ## Ignoring files/directories

+There are following two ways two ignore certain files and folders

 ### .locignore